DLQuake/translate-app/README.md

 ## Description

-The Translation App is a web application that allows users to translate text between different languages.
+The Translation App is a web application that allows users to translate text between different languages using the MyMemory API.
 The app supports automatic saving of translation history, providing easy access to previous results.

 ## Features

-- **Text Translation**: Users can input text in one language and receive translations in another.
+- **Text Translation**: Users can input text in one language and receive translations in another using the MyMemory API.
 - **Translation History**: Translations are automatically saved, allowing easy browsing of previous translations.
 - **Copy to Clipboard**: Users can copy translation results with a single click.
 - **Theme Switching**: The app allows toggling between light and dark themes.